Michael Ruetz: Life and career

-Works
+Ruetz lived in Italy, Australia and the United States for 12 years.
+He settled with his family in the Chiemgau where they lived for 23 years, and later returned to Berlin.

+Ruetz died on 2 December 2024, at the age of 84, at the Deutsches Herzzentrum Berlin.

+Work

-Ruetz first became known through his photographs of the student protest movement in West Germany.
-His portraits of the APO (extra-parliamentary opposition), now part of German photographic history, were immediately bought up by major newspapers and magazines in Germany and abroad, including Time, Life, Der Spiegel and Stern.
-In 1968, Ruetz covered the invasion of Czechoslovakia by Soviet troops (Prague Spring) and reported for Stern on the military dictatorship in Greece, as on the World Festival of Youth and Students 1973 and the International Workers’ Day 1974 in East Berlin.
+Ruetz became first known through his photographs of the West German student movement during his studies.
+His portraits of the Außerparlamentarische Opposition (APO), now part of German photographic history, were immediately bought by major newspapers and magazines in Germany and abroad, including Time, Life, Der Spiegel and Stern.
+In 1968, Ruetz covered the invasion of Czechoslovakia by Soviet troops (Prague Spring) and reported for Stern on the military dictatorship in Greece, as on the World Festival of Youth and Students 1973 and the International Workers' Day 1974 in East Berlin.
 He later accompanied François Mitterrand on his election campaign, visited Chile after the victory of Salvador Allende and reported on the war in Guinea-Bissau and on many other international events.

-After spending several years in America and Australia, Ruetz began to concentrate increasingly on cultural-historical and documentary projects, such as the exploration of the "visual world" of such figures as Johann Wolfgang von Goethe and Theodor Fontane creating series like In Goethe's Footsteps, With Goethe in Switzerland, Me Too in Arcadia/Goethe's Italian Journeys, Fontane's Walks Through Mark Brandenburg.
-An extensive study of the phenomena of European Necropoles followed.
+After spending several years in the United States and Australia, Ruetz began to concentrate increasingly on cultural-historical and documentary projects, such as the exploration of the "visual world" of such figures as Johann Wolfgang von Goethe and Theodor Fontane creating series like In Goethe's Footsteps, With Goethe in Switzerland, Me Too in Arcadia/Goethe's Italian Journeys, and Fontane's Walks Through Mark Brandenburg.

-His works since the 1980s deal with the capability of visualizing time and transience.
+An extensive study of the phenomena of European necropoles followed.
+His works after the 1980s deal with the capability of visualizing time and transience.
 Projects like Second Sight, Timescape and The Perennial Eye, assembled under the main title Eye on Time, document the change of the world's surface during time.
 In contrast to the individual picture pairs of the Second Sight project, Timescape comprises photographic sequences made over many years.
-The project is still ongoing and currently consists of more than 300 series of different objects.
-The photographs already give a clear indication of how much the people, the places, the squares, the apartments, and even nature are in a state of change.
+The project consists of more than 300 series of different objects.
+The photographs give a clear indication of how much people, places, squares, apartments, and nature are in a state of change.
 What does not change, however, is the geographical vantage point of each photographic series.
+In Berlin, he visited 180 points in the city and vicinity up to 24 times each year over several years.